hanselviva/v4/content/projects/PizzaMaker.md

 showInProjects: true
 ---

-My first ever deployment, complete Form Management from validation to routing, post requests, and Cypress testing.
+My first ever solo project, complete Form Management from validation to routing, post requests, and Cypress testing.
 Basic styling is added only for comprehensibility.